rclone/rclone/docs/content/googlephotos.md

 ### Layout

-As Google Photos is not a general purpose cloud storage system the backend is laid out to help you navigate it.
+As Google Photos is not a general purpose cloud storage system, the backend is laid out to help you navigate it.

 The directories under `media` show different ways of categorizing the